pnandigr/pdb-analysis/README.md

 We are currently looking at ways to distinguish the pairwise interaction details of cognate and non-cognate set.

-# TODO: 1) Aquire larger data sets for DIP/DPR interactions
+TODO: 1) Acquire larger data sets for DIP/DPR interactions
-#       2) Bootstrap the original data sets to resample for better statistics
+      2) Bootstrap the original data sets to resample for better statistics
-#       3) Implement expectation value based statistics to compare cognate / non-cognate interactions
+      3) Implement expectation value based statistics to compare cognate / non-cognate interactions